lexica/web-lexica/README.md

 ## A web version of Lexica

+## News

+### Now with translations!

+Web Lexica now has translations!
+This is a new feature and may have some bugs.
+If you find any, please [create an issue](https://github.com/lexica/web-lexica/issues/new).

+If you would like to contribute to translations, check out the [Web Lexica Weblate Project](https://hosted.weblate.org/projects/web-lexica/), and please [see these instructions for using Weblate](https://hosted.weblate.org/engage/web-lexica/) to hlep translate `web-lexica`.

+Many of the current translations have been re-used from [Lexica](https://github.com/lexica/lexica).
+A deep thank you to all who have previously given there time to help translate `lexica`.

 ### New game/game mode: Lexicle

 Love playing [Wordle](https://www.nytimes.com/games/wordle/index.html)?
 Try playing with a Lexica twist!
 [Give it a try](https://lexica.github.io/web-lexica/lexicle/).